markziemann/mitch/README.md

 ### scRNA-seq
 This type of data is notoriously sparse.
 Mitch works best if there are >1000 genes detected in each cell type (contrast).
-If there are than 400 genes present it may cause mitch to run into an error in the MANOVA test due to insufficient degrees of freedom.
+If there are <400 genes present it may cause mitch to run into an error in the MANOVA test due to insufficient degrees of freedom.